 South Tangerang 15314, Indonesia

-Corresponding author: yusuf.affandi@ia.itera.ac.id

 Abstract

 Two-dimensional materials are of considerable interest owing to their unique electronic and thermal properties.
 In this study, we investigate the thermoelectric potential of two-dimensional Janus Si2SbBi and compare it with a non-Janus SiSb based on the first-principles density functional theory (DFT) band structure calculations.
 According to the first-principles calculations, both materials exhibit semiconductor properties with bandgaps of 0.728 eV (Janus Si2SbBi) and 0.82 eV (SiSb), respectively.
-Having information on the energy band structure, we evaluated thermoelectric properties using the Boltzmann transport equations as a function of Fermi energy as implemented in BoltzTraP2 code.
+Having information on the energy band structure, we evaluated thermoelectric properties using the Boltzmann transport equations as a function of Fermi energy as implemented in the BoltzTraP2 code.
 We find a Seebeck coefficient of 1349 (1342) μV/K for p-type (n-type) doping at T = 300 K of the Si2SbBi monolayer.
-The results of our study present that the Janus Si2SbBi monolayer possesses a high Seebeck coefficient and electrical conductivity, leading to a substantial power factor (PF) of 4×1011 W/K2ms at 300 K. The PF increases with an increase in temperature and has the highest peak value up to 7×1011 W/K2ms at 600 K. The results show that the Seebecek coefficient, electrical conductivity and power factor of the Janus Si2SbBi monolayer are greater compared to those of non-Janus SiSb monolayer.
+The results of our study present that the Janus Si2SbBi monolayer possesses a high Seebeck coefficient and electrical conductivity, leading to a substantial power factor (PF) of 4×1011 W/K2ms at 300 K. The PF increases with an increase in temperature and has the highest peak value up to 7×1011 W/K2ms at 600 K. The results show that the Seebeck coefficient, electrical conductivity, and power factor of the Janus Si2SbBi monolayer are greater compared to those of the non-Janus SiSb monolayer.
 Our study presents Janus Si2SbBi as a potential thermoelectric candidate, highlighting its prospective use in advanced thermoelectric applications.

-Keywords: Janus Si2SbBi, non-Janus SiSb, Boltzmann transport, Seebeck coefficient, power factor
+Keywords: Janus Si2SbBi, non-Janus SiSb, Boltzmann transport, Seebeck coefficient, power factor.

 Introduction